jimarcor/jimarcor.github.io/_publications/Elliott et al 2024 NewPhytol.md

 ---
 title: "2024"
+description: "Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats"
-Description: "Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats"
+excerpt: "Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats"
 collection: publications
 permalink: /publication/Elliott et al 2024 NewPhytol
 date: 2024-03-21